Trends in Psychiatry and Psychotherapy

 Conclusion

-Our results showed that in patients without previous depression, functional impairment of any degree has a 5-fold greater chance of leading to depression development in the first 6 months post-stroke as compared to that in patients without functional impairment.
+Our results showed that in patients without previous depression, functional impairment of any degree is associated with a 5-fold greater chance of development of depression in the first 6 months post-stroke compared to patients without functional impairment.

 Submitted date: